Special Education Needs and Disability (SEND) Information

 How will Stratford-sub-Castle Primary School support my child?

 The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.

-Class work is pitched at an appropriate level so that all children are able to access it according to their specific needs.
+Class work is pitched at an appropriate level, with adaptations/supports, so that all children are able to access it according to their specific needs.

 Some children write a one-page profile alongside their teacher, TA or SENCO.
 This includes how they would like to be supported with their learning and what it important for them to be able to achieve their targets and make progress.